Kremenchuk: In an independent Ukraine

 Until 18 July 2020, Kremenchuk was designated as a city of oblast significance and did not belong to Kremenchuk Raion even though it was the center of the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four, the city was merged into Kremenchuk Raion.
+After the start of the Russian invasion of Ukraine, the city saw a massive influx of internally displaced people from the frontlines, which, as of 2026, number 31,000 in the city alone.
+The city has also seen repeated Russian strikes against the city's infrastructure, leading to frequent power cuts and the destruction of the city's oil refinery..
+The city's deadliest attack came in June 2022 when Russian forces, using cruise missiles, struck the Amstor shopping mall in the city, which killed 22 people and left 59 injured.
+The attack was widely condemned by world leaders as a war crime.